Staff profile

 Research interests

-- Currently, I am researching goldsmiths in ancient Egypt and their social mobility between the Old and New Kingdoms, to determine why this class of skilled laborers was able to move at all in an other-wise static social caste.
+- Currently, I am researching goldsmiths in ancient Egypt and their social mobility between the Old and New Kingdoms, to determine why this class of skilled labourers was able to move at all in an otherwise static social caste.
 I am also continuing my research of gold alloys in Egyptian artifacts through pXRF and microscopic analysis.